 It occurred to Andy and Simon, as they discussed the possibility of an extended three day cruise, that maybe they should try and do things a little differently this time.
 The pre-sail-planning wasn’t going to be by any means a walk in the park!
 The moon was out of alignment with the two other significant ‘planets’ in the Wardley-sailor’s life, namely the sun and the earth.
-Neap tides were upon us!
-And so the old tidal curve sums were going to count more than ever.
+Neap tides were upon us, and so the old tidal curve sums were going to count more than ever.

 Getting all the kit down the slipway was going to be tricky.
 Slippery mud covered the last four yards to the water.
 They did not want to bring mud on the boat.
 An idea was formulated to do things slightly differently.
 A plan to man handle the dinghy down the ladders and across the work boat was put into action.
 It worked well!
 The dinghy was deposited into the water.
 All the kit plus 25 litres of diesel in multiple cans took the same route.
 Eventually the two sailors, in cramped conditions, legs at awkward angles paddled out to Jamila patiently awaiting them on her mooring.
 The clock was ticking.
 The river Wyre was soon going to empty itself leaving a mere trickle.

 Rather than the previous landing in the midst of the boulders on Piel Scar, the dinghy was this time retrieved from the sandy shoreline further to the west.
-Yes, a little further to row, but a much more amenable landing point from a Wardley’s sailors practical point of view.
+Yes, a little further to row for the two Wardley’s sailors, but a much more amenable landing location away from the large pebbles and boulders.

 At the beginning of this narrative, it was said that an aim during this trip was to see the familiar from a different perspective.
 Anchoring in Bass Pool as opposed to picking up a buoy was the first great step in this regard.
 The views seemed broader and wider.
 The castle with its outer wall looked more striking.
-The lighthouse on Walney Island is closer and more prominent.
-At low tide Bass pool gives an open expanse feel similar to that of a mere on the Norfolk Broads, being surrounded on all sides by a big skies.
+The lighthouse on Walney Island was closer and more prominent.
+At low tide ‘Bass Pool’ gives an esthetically pleasing open expanse feel similar to that of a mere on the Norfolk Broads, being surrounded on all sides by big skies.
 But there was better to come.
 Just across the way was Walney Island.
 Surprisingly, neither sailor had stepped foot on the largest of the Furness Peninsular islands before.
 Low tide had brought the sand of Walney within spitting distance of Jamila.
-A short hop in the Avon-round-tail was all that was required.
-The island turned out to be amazing.
-It felt like it was a links golf course that had been allowed to return to the wild.
-It had a swarthy but fresh open feel about it.
-A rough road running a long side a deep green grass covered flood plain led to a tall white painted light house with an adjoining keepers house, which as been since converted into a lovely family home.
+A short hop in the Avon-round-tail was all that was required to open a new chapter in discovery.
+The Walney Island turned out to be amazing.
+It felt like a links golf course that had been allowed to return to the wild.
+It had a swarthy but fresh and welcoming feel about it.
+A rough road running a long side a deep green grass covered flood plain led to a tall white painted light house with an adjoining keepers house, which as been since converted into a family home.